MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/manage-auto-claim-policies.md

 If a user lacks a standalone Power Apps license and launches an app that requires a premium license, the system automatically grants a Power Apps per user license to the user.

-If a user without a standalone Power Apps license launches an app within a Managed environment, they are automatically granted a Power Apps per user license.
+If a user without a standalone Power Apps license launches an app within a Managed environment, they're automatically granted a Power Apps per user license.

 ## Next steps